jump-dev/JuMP.jl/doc/installation.rst

 Binaries for Clp and Cbc are provided on OS X and Windows (32- and 64-bit) by default.
 On Linux, they will be compiled from source (be sure to have a C++ compiler installed).

 Clp and Cbc, if available, are the default choice of solver in JuMP.
-Cbc does *not* support MIP callbacks.
+Cbc supports "SOS" constraints but does *not* support MIP callbacks.

 CPLEX
 +++++

 Requires a working installation of CPLEX with a license (free for faculty members and graduate teaching assistants).
 The `CPLEX.jl <https://github.com/joehuchette/CPLEX.jl>`_ interface is experimental; it requires using CPLEX as a shared library, which is unsupported by the CPLEX developers.
-Special installation steps are required on OS X. CPLEX supports MIP callbacks.
+Special installation steps are required on OS X. CPLEX supports MIP callbacks and "SOS" constraints.

 ECOS